 What is nivolumab?

-Nivolumab (OPDIVO®, Bristol Myers Squibb, New Jersey, USA) is a human programmed death receptor-1 (PD-1)-blocking antibody, approved in Japan and the USA for treatment of advanced melanoma.
+Nivolumab (OPDIVO®, Bristol Myers Squibb, New Jersey, USA) is a human programmed death receptor-1 (PD-1)-blocking antibody, approved for treatment of advanced melanoma.

 What is nivolumab used for?